grafana/tempo/docs/tempo/website/troubleshooting/bad-blocks.md

 A block can get corrupted if the ingester crashed while flushing the block to the backend.

+## Fixing bad blocks

+At the moment, a backend block can be fixed if either the index or bloom-filter is corrupt/deleted.

+To fix such a block, first download it onto a machine where you can run the `tempo-cli`.

+Next run the `tempo-cli`'s `gen index` / `gen bloom` commands depending on which file is corrupt/deleted.
+The command will create a fresh index/bloom-filter from the data file.
+To read all the options for this command, check the [cli docs](../../operations/tempo_cli).

+Finally, upload the generated bloom-filter or index onto the object store backend under the folder for the block.

 ## Removing bad blocks

-At this moment it's not possible to repair a bad block.
-The only solution is to remove the block, which can result in some loss of data.
+If the above step on fixing bad blocks reveals that the data file is corrupt, the only remaining solution is to delete the block, which can result in some loss of data.

 The mechanism to remove a block from the backend is backend-specific, but the block to remove will be at: